kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 <hr>

-Chapter 1: Cadence
+<strong>Chapter 1: Trouble

-Cole
+Cole:</strong>

 Cadence speaks.
 Only I hear.

-That’s ok though.
+It’s ok though.
 I know she’s not a Dream.
 Not a wish.
 Not a daydream, ambition, or hope.

 That would be dangerous.
 But a girl who speaks only to me?
 That's perfectly within regulation.